RealOrangeOne/theorangeone.net-legacy/content/blog/steam-igpu-linux.md

-title: My Level 3 Apprenticeship
+title: Fix steam under linux with an iGPU
 template: blog

 Running steam on linux is great, except for the game support obviously.
 But running it on an iGPU has recently been causing me problems, mainly under Arch.